 8. Collins Street

-Glamorous department stores Myer and David Jones have been keeping Melbourne stylish for more than 100 years.
-On Bourke Street you'll also find the beloved bronze sculpture Three Businessmen Who Brought Their Own Lunch.
+Bourke Street's glamorous department stores Myer and David Jones have been keeping Melbourne stylish for more than 100 years.

 Want to see more of Melbourne’s central sites?
 Find church turrets, stop by a slick new skyscraper and watch the sun sink behind the skyline from a favourite rooftop bar.